drishti0312/AI-Cohort/credit-card-transaction-agent/research/research-file.md

 ## Project Objective

-Design an AI agent that can make decisions and determine whether the credit card transaction is legit or not.
+Design an AI agent that can make decisions and determine whether the credit card transactions when the true state - legitimate or fraudelent - is unknown.
+The agent estimates fraud risk, considers the cost of different actions, and can request additional information before making a final decision.

 The agent should:
 - Observe the transaction evidence.